 - 1. Compute partial derivatives, composite functions of several variables and apply the methods of differential calculus to optimize multivariable functions and evaluate improper integrals using Beta and Gamma functions. - 2.
 Evaluate definite integrals to calculate surface and volume of revolutions of curves, multiple integrals and apply the same to solve engineering problems. - 3.
-Explain properties of vector operators.
-To determine solenoidal/irrotational vectors, directional derivatives of vectors. - 4.
+Explain properties of vector operators to determine solenoidal and irrotational vectors, directional derivatives of vectors. - 4.
 Determine the length of a curve, area between the surfaces and volumes of solids using vector integration. - 5.
-Solve partial differential equations using method of separation of variables and their applications to solve heat and wave equations.
+Formation of Partial differential equations and various methods to solve them.

 - CO1.
-Apply the method of Lagrange Multipliers to solve such constrained optimization problems, evaluate improper integrals, - CO2.
-Compute surface areas and volumes of revolutions of curves using definite integrals, multiple (Double and Triple) integrals and apply the concepts of same to find the areas and volumes - CO3.
+Apply Lagrange's method of multipliers to solve such constrained optimization problems, evaluate improper integrals. - CO2.
+Compute surface areas and volumes of revolutions of curves using definite integrals, multiple (Double and Triple) integrals and apply the concepts of same to find the areas and volumes. - CO3.
 Calculate scalar potential for a vector and directional derivative of a scalar point function. - CO4.
 Compute length of a curve, area between the surfaces and volumes of solids using vector integrations. - CO5.
-Apply method of separation of variables to solve problems like one dimensional wave and heat equations that arise in engineering branches.
+Solve problems such as one-dimensional wave and heat equations that arise in engineering problems.

-Partial Differentiation, applications and Beta, Gamma Functions: Definitions of Limit and Continuity, Partial Differentiation, Euler's Theorem, Total derivative, Jacobian, Functional dependence and independence, \Maxima and Minima of functions of two variables and three variables using method of Lagrange multiplier.
+Partial Differentiation, Applications and Beta, Gamma Functions: Definitions of Limit and Continuity, Partial differentiation, Euler's theorem, Total derivative, Jacobian, Functional dependence and independence, Maxima and Minima of functions of two variables and three variables using Lagrange's method of multipliers.